IgorSmirnov42/3D_model_slicing/README.md

 # 3D_model_slicing
-Algorithm for cutting three-dimensional models into approximately equal parts for their subsequent layout in the UV-atlas
+Algorithm for slicing three-dimensional models into approximately equal parts for their subsequent layout in the UV-atlas